Skip to content

 • Ensure that you have configured all the permissions required to run an AWS Lambda function and created a role for the Lambda function.
 Learn more about the permissions needed to deploy a Lambda function here.
 Follow the instructions here to create a Lambda execution role for your Lambda function.

-If you haven’t deployed your Lambda function to AWS, you can easily attach the Lambda layer to your application during deployment with the AWS CLI.
-To demonstrate how to add the created Lambda layer to a Node.js function deployed with the AWS CLI, we will deploy a simple demo application as an AWS Lambda function with the Lambda layer added to it.
+If you haven’t deployed your Lambda function to AWS, you can attach the Lambda layer to your application during deployment with the AWS CLI.
+To deploy your Lambda function with the deployed Lambda layer.

 lightrunSecret: process.env.LIGHTRUN_SECRET,